macla7/shiftTrader/README.md

 **Create facebook/instagram login support, omniauth(?)**

+**Relevant Deanin videos I want to watch**

+- Intro to Rich Comments in Rails 7
+- Setup Devise Confirmable and MailCatcher
+- Deplo a Rails 7 App To Heroku
+- N+1 Query And Performance Optizizations
+- Devise Onboarding with Wicked Gem
+- Update User Accounts in React, Edit Account
+- Monethly Subscriptions with Stripe and Pay Gem
+- The VSCODe Rails Extentions Used in This Series
+- Notificaiton Sounds when Messages are Sent in Chat

 **Misc Known Issues**

 - the cache of user on index from post controller.
 - Atm, if blueprint is made, and for some reason notifications and notificationOrigins aren't.. it won't throw any kind of exception.
 Is this end of the world..?
 Not ideal, at least.
+Fails silently.
+- Random long logs on image upload

 **Non MVP features**

-- comments
 - Limit retrieved notifications, and then just have a 'view more' to retrieve the next older batch.
-- actions on notifications
 - follow posts ( followers (?))
 - Viewed (Shows number of views on posts)
 - Notifications suscribing to some sort of websocket(?), so as to listen for them?